Hoosier State (train): State funding

-Indiana sought alternatives to Amtrak operation and, on June 24, 2014, selected Corridor Capitol, a Chicago-based rail passenger services development company, as its preferred vendor to manage and operate the service.
+Indiana sought alternatives to Amtrak operation and, on June 24, 2014, selected Corridor Capital, a Chicago-based rail passenger services development company, as its preferred vendor to manage and operate the service.
 Planning was underway for the company to take over the service as early as October 1, 2014.
-However, Corridor Capitol did not meet that deadline and Indiana Department of Transportation (INDOT) discontinued negotiations with the company in November 2014.
+However, Corridor Capital did not meet that deadline and Indiana Department of Transportation (INDOT) discontinued negotiations with the company in November 2014.
 Amtrak continued to operate the train service under short-term contract extensions while the state considered alternative vendors.

 On March 6, 2015, INDOT announced that the Hoosier State would discontinue service on April 1, 2015.
 The decision was made due to regulations of the Federal Railroad Administration that would have required the state of Indiana to act as a rail carrier, despite the state owning no tracks or trains, which—according to INDOT—would have increased the cost to Indiana taxpayers for no additional benefit.
 After Indiana appealed to the FRA, the train's operation was extended to April 30, while Amtrak continued to operate the Hoosier State under a short-term agreement while negotiations continued.